 Immunoblotting

 Cells were collected from mid-log cultures (OD600 0.3-0.4) and resuspended in sample loading buffer (SLB: 1X NuPAGE LDS with 50 mM DTT) normalized to OD600 and heated at 95˚C for 10 minutes.
-Cell lysates and fractions were separated by SDS-PAGE on 4-12% Bis-Tris NuPAGE gels in MES or MOPS running buffer (Invitrogen) and transferred to PVDF with the Mini Blot Module transfer system (Invitrogen; 20V for 1 hour on ice) or the Criterion cell for midi gels (BioRad; 200V for 45 minutes on ice) with 1X NuPAGE transfer buffer and 10% methanol.
+Cell lysates and fractions were separated by SDS-PAGE on 4-12% Bis-Tris NuPAGE gels in MES or MOPS running buffer (Invitrogen) and transferred to PVDF with the Mini Blot Module transfer system (Invitrogen; 20V for 1 hour on ice) or the Criterion cell for midi gels (BioRad; 60V for 40 minutes on ice) with 1X NuPAGE transfer buffer and 10% methanol.
 Whole cell lysates were analyzed for total protein with the Invitrogen No-Stain Protein labeling reagent and all membranes were blocked with Odyssey blocking buffer diluted 1:5 in PBS overnight.
+For each antibody, the linear range of protein detection was determined by plotting sequential dilutions of one lysate from each strain as a standard curve to establish appropriate volume of lysate to load.
 Membranes were probed with indicated monoclonal antibodies (BEI Resources, diluted 1:1000 in blocking buffer for all antibodies except anti-PdpB, which was diluted 1:250) or the VSV-G epitope (Sigma, diluted 1:2222).
 Proteins were detected using IRDye 800 CW donkey anti-mouse IgG or donkey anti-rabbit IgG (diluted 1:10,000 in PBS with 0.5% NP-40 and 0.01% SDS).
 Fluorescence was measured and quantified on the LiCor Odyssey CLx imager and software, and protein abundance was calculated relative to total protein in each lane.
-[Need one more sentence about how many times experiments were performed and how many biological replicates].
+Experiments were performed at least twice in biological triplicate.

 RNA isolation and qRT-PCR

 Cells were collected from mid-log cultures (OD600 0.3-0.4).
 Nucleic acids were isolated using the Direct-Zol RNA purification kit (Zymo Research) according to the manufacturer’s protocol.
-Purified nucleic acids were treated with RQ1 DNase (Promega) for 1 hour at 37°C and RNA was purified with the Direct-Zol RNA purification kit. cDNA was synthesed using Superscript III reverse transcriptase (Life Technologies) as previously described (Charity et al., 2007). qRT-PCR was performed using PowerUp SYBR Green Master Mix (Applied Biosystems) and a Roche 480 LightCycler (University of Rhode Island Genomics and Sequencing Center) essentially as described (Charity et al., 2007).
+Purified nucleic acids were treated with RQ1 DNase (Promega) for 1 hour at 37°C and RNA was purified with the Direct-Zol RNA purification kit. cDNA was synthesized using Superscript III reverse transcriptase (Life Technologies) as previously described (Charity et al., 2007). qRT-PCR was performed using PowerUp SYBR Green Master Mix (Applied Biosystems) and a Roche LightCycler 480(University of Rhode Island Genomics and Sequencing Center) essentially as described (Charity et al., 2007).
 Transcript abundances of pdpA, pdpB, iglA, and pigR were compared to three different control genes (tul4, rpoA1, and bfr) and since all results were similar, relative abundance is reported to tul4.
 Experiments were performed twice in biological triplicate.

 RNA-Seq

 Approximately 1.5 μg of RNA isolated as above was sent to the Microbial Genome Sequencing Center (MiGS) for RNA-Seq analysis, in biological triplicate (LVS pF) or duplicate (LVS ∆rpsU2 pF, LVS ∆rpsU2 pF-bS21-2-V).
 After using RiboZero Plus rRNA depletion, libraries were made using Illumina Stranded RNA library preparation and sequenced for a minimum of 12 million paired end reads.
 Paired-end sequencing reads were mapped to the F. tularensis LVS genome (NCBI RefSeq accession number NC_007880) using bowtie2 version 2.2.4.
 Reads that mapped to annotated genes were counted using HTSeq version 0.11.2, and analysis of differential gene expression was conducted using DESeq2 version 1.32.0.
-Reported genes had a 2-fold-higher or -lower abundance than the wild type, all with an adjusted P value of 0.05 or lower.
+Reported genes had a 2-fold-higher or -lower abundance than the wild type, all with an adjusted p-value of 0.05 or lower.

 70S ribosome purification